Last page update:

-Most APEC projects are focused on transferring knowledge and skills between members and building capacity so that each APEC member economy can move closer towards the Bogor Goals of free and open trade and investment.
-This includes by:
+Most APEC projects are focused on transferring knowledge and skills between members and building capacity so that each APEC member economy can move closer towards the APEC Putrajaya Vision 2040, through:

 APEC projects are managed and implemented across all 21 member economies in accordance with the Guidebook on APEC Projects.
 The Guidebook and the procedures described within are continuously revised to improve project planning and implementation.
 If you have any questions about whether you are using the most up-to-date versions please do not hesitate to contact the Secretariat.

-From 2019, all APEC projects will be afforded 18-21 months to implement, irrespective of whether the project is selected in the first or second project session of the year.
-For example, projects selected in Project Session 1 2020 must aim to complete by 31 December 2021.
-Projects selected in Project Session 2 will not be required to complete by 31 December 2021, but will instead be allowed to complete by 30 June 2022.
+All APEC projects are afforded 18-21 months to implement, irrespective of whether the project is selected in the first or second project session of the year.
+For example, projects selected in Project Session 1 2022 must aim to complete by 31 December 2023.
+Projects selected in Project Session 2 2022 must aim to complete by 30 June 2024.

-The actual commencement date of any project is still subject to satisfactory findings during the Secretariat quality assessment process and the date that final approval is given to a project by BMC.
+The actual commencement date of any project is still subject to satisfactory findings during the Secretariat quality assessment process, and the date that BMC gives final approval to a project.
 POs should factor these considerations into project timelines.